mit-teaching-systems-lab/groupdate/README.md

 ...
 ## TODO
-- swiping
+- !!fit within phone frame!!
-- grouping words
+- simpler grouping
+- fallback: remove "your group" just take top six
 - moar playful
+- do people get distributed between groups
+- feel: see all topics
 ...
 - /create to make new groupdate as leader, get code
 - leader coordinates when ready